Paul Ré

 Paul Bartlett Ré (pronounced "Ray") is an American artist, writer, poet and peace advocate.
-He is known for his book "The Dance of the Pencil: Serene Art" and for the Paul Bartlett Ré Peace Prize administered by the University of New Mexico Foundation.
+He is known for his book The Dance of the Pencil: Serene Art by Paul Ré and for the Paul Bartlett Ré Peace Prize administered by the University of New Mexico Foundation.

-His book Art, Peace and Transcendence: Réograms That Elevate and Unite received the 2016 New Mexico – Arizona Book Award for Philosophy and the 2019 Independent Press Award for Distinguished Favorite in Fine Arts.
+His book Art, Peace and Transcendence: Réograms That Elevate and Unite, received the 2016 New Mexico – Arizona Book Award for Philosophy and the 2019 Independent Press Award for Distinguished Favorite in Fine Arts.

 In 2007, the University of New Mexico (UNM) established a bi-annual peace prize named after him honoring his commitment and work for promoting peace around the world.

+He was named to the 2024 Dr. Fred Shair and Mr. Paul Ré SURF Fellowship at the California Institute of Technology.
+Shair founded SURF in 1979.

+His album, Paul Ré: Compositions for Classical Guitar was released in 2025 on numerous platforms where it can be heard for free.